 Research has shown that the likelihood of experiencing social isolation rises with both age and deprived circumstance.
-Sherburn Road is in the top 6% of deprived estates according to the IMD, and our experience of living on the estate has made us aware of people who are really isolated and lonely.
-Loneliness is a huge problem both nationally and locally and for more information please visit campaign to end loneliness or Linking Lives.
-Maintaining friendships and keeping active are two key factors to improve wellbeing and we encourage both of these on our befriending scheme.
+Sherburn Road is in the top 6% of deprived estates according to the 2019 IMD, and our experience of living on the estate has made us aware of people who are really isolated and lonely.
+Loneliness is a huge problem both nationally and locally with real knock-on effects on people’s physical and mental wellbeing – you can find out more here.
+Building and maintaining friendships are key to improving wellbeing and this is what we encourage through Sherburn Road Friends and Neighbours.

 Out of the befriending scheme other initiatives to support those who are elderly and isolated have been developed.
-Firstly a Lunch Club has been formed, in partnership with the Laurel Avenue Community Association, where members of our community can come and spend time together, forming friendships and taking part in activities.
-Our garden befriending scheme provides additional gardening support alongside befriending.
+Firstly a Lunch Club was formed, in partnership with the Laurel Avenue Community Association, where members of our community can come and spend time together, forming friendships and taking part in activities.
+We have also established a garden befriending scheme for residents who would benefit from gardening support alongside befriending.

 Sherburn Road Friends and Neighbours operates within the policies and procedures of the King’s Church, including their privacy, safeguarding and confidentiality policies.
 For details of these please contact the church office.